jipjab/4Poker/README.md

 - **Monitor Progress**: View current level, next blinds, time remaining, and total elapsed time
 - **Visual Warnings**: Watch for color changes (yellow at 30s, red at 10s) before level ends
 - **Control Timer**: Use pause/resume/reset controls as needed
-- **Level Navigation**: Jump to any level or move to previous/next levels
+- **Level Navigation**: Jump to any level by clicking on it in the Tournament Summary table, or use previous/next controls
 - **Start Breaks**: When available, use the "Start Break" button to pause the tournament
+- **Sound Controls**: Toggle sound alerts on/off using the mute button (muted by default)

 ### Presentation Mode

-- Click the "Fullscreen" button or press F11 to enter presentation mode
+- Click the "Fullscreen" button (visible when settings are closed) or press F11 to enter presentation mode
 - Large, clear display optimized for projectors and TV screens
 - Timer controls remain accessible in fullscreen mode
+- Press Esc or F11 again to exit fullscreen mode
+- Site logo and URL remain visible in fullscreen for branding

 ### Reading Rules & Hand Rankings